-Navy SEAL ranks and the ranks in the SEAL teams do not different than those in other military units around the world.
-The regular ranks used in the U.S. Navy are also applied in the U.S. Navy SEAL ranks.
+Navy SEAL ranks and the ranks in the SEAL teams do not differ from those in other military units around the world.
+The regular ranks used in the US Navy are also applied in the US Navy SEAL ranks.

-The Navy SEALs ranks are the same as in the other Navy units, but the different names.
-In the U.S. Navy, ranks are comprised of three groups: Enlisted (E-1 through E-9), Warrant Officer (CWO-1 through CWO-5), and Commissioned Officers (CO-1 through CO-5), and Admiral ranks (CO-6 through CO-10; FADM.)
+The Navy SEALs ranks are the same as the other Navy units, but they have different names.
+In the US Navy, ranks are comprised of three groups: Enlisted (E-1 through E-9), Warrant Officer (CWO-1 through CWO-5), and Commissioned Officers (CO-1 through CO-5), and Admiral ranks (CO-6 through CO-10; FADM.)

 Most Navy SEALs (about 2,000) are enlisted men who hold the rank of E-4 to E-9 (Petty Officer 3rd Class to Master Chief Petty Officer).
-They are led by roughly 500 SEAL Officers who hold the rank of O-1 to O-10 (Ensign to Admiral Chief of Naval Operations).
+They are led by roughly 500 SEAL Officers who rank O-1 to O-10 (Ensign to Admiral Chief of Naval Operations).

-There are also a few SEAL Warrant Officers (perhaps 30 or so) who rank as officers above the senior-most Enlisted but lower than a Commissioned Officer.
+A few SEAL Warrant Officers (perhaps 30 or so) rank as officers above the senior-most Enlisted but lower than a Commissioned Officer.

 A Warrant Officer is a highly specialized expert and trainer in his or her career field.
 A Warrant Officer is a highly specialized expert and trainer in his or her career field.
 Commissioned Officers are the managers, problem solvers, key influencers and planners who lead Enlisted Soldiers in all situations.